 The intent of this RFP is to select a successful Proposer who will build a senior housing development on the Property.
 Harvard’s Master Plan and Housing Production Plan have identified a significant housing need for small, moderately-priced homes for the Town’s seniors.
 Many seniors raised families in large single family homes and now wish to down-size into smaller units with minimum maintenance responsibilities.
 There are few such units available in Harvard today, and the intent of this RFP is to help meet this need.

 The Town identified undeveloped property behind the Hildreth House (aka the Harvard Senior Center) and Fire Station and determined the location would be a suitable site for a small senior housing development.
-The area is in close proximity to the Senior Center and the many municipal and institutional uses in the Town Center.
-The Planning Board drafted a zoning overlay district to allow a senior housing development there, and Town Meeting approved the amendment in October, 2016.
+The area is in close proximity to the Senior Center and the many municipal and other institutional uses in the Town Center.
+The Planning Board drafted a zoning overlay district bylaw to allow a senior housing development there, and Town Meeting approved the amendment in October, 2016.
 Senior housing developments are permitted by right in the district with site plan approval by the Planning Board.
-The text and map are provided in Exhibit 12.
-The overlay district does not contain a requirement to provide affordable housing as that term is used in the context of MGL c.
+The text of the bylaw and map are provided in Exhibit 12.
+The overlay district bylaw does not contain a requirement to provide affordable housing as that term is used in the context of MGL c.
 40B.

 The Selectmen created an ad hoc task force to facilitate development of the Property.
 The goal of the H@HHC was to prepare a preferred development scheme to provide prospective Proposers with an accurate depiction of site conditions and layout of the roadway, utilities, and building locations.
 To help with this task, the Town hired the engineering firm of TTI Environmental Inc. TTI conducted a topographic survey of the site, identified subsurface conditions via soil logs, and prepared several development schemes for review by the H@HHC, which culminated in the selection of the preferred layout.
 These plans are contained in Exhibit 13.